50+ Zero Waste Swaps | for every room in the house!

 We can’t save the planet simply by making zero waste swaps and buying “eco” products.

-It’s important that we make mindful purchases and try to borrow or buy second as a priority.
+It’s important that we make mindful purchases and try to borrow or buy second hand before buying new.

 This post does contain affiliate links to purchase items but buy local if you can.

-That said, there are some items that you can’t do without.
-Thankfully there are some amazing zero waste swaps available!
+That said, there are some items that really help us day-to-day and thankfully there are some amazing zero waste swaps available!